ethereum-optimism/optimism/specs/glossary.md

 window.
 In Optimism's case, the data in question are [sequencer batches][sequencer-batch] that [validators][validator] needs in order to verify the sequencer's work and validate the L2 chain.

-The [finalization period][finalization-period] should be taken as the lower bound on such the availability window, since that is when data availability is the most crucial, as it is needed to perform a [fault proof][fault-proof].
+The [finalization period][finalization-period] should be taken as the lower bound on the availability window, since that is when data availability is the most crucial, as it is needed to perform a [fault proof][fault-proof].

 "Availability" **does not** mean guaranteed long-term storage of the data.